Goodpostclub/.github/profile/README.md

-# Raveshare
+# Poster

-Lenspost is a fun onchain canva where users can drag drop remix NFTs into DOPE memes, gifs, social content & more!
+Poster is a fun onchain canva where users can drag drop remix NFTs into DOPE memes, gifs, social content & more!
 NFT INFRA at the back, RAVE party in the front!

 We're Cross Chain Canva powering co-creation & revenue share with BIG MEME ENERGY!